matheuristic/dotfiles/software.md

   $ spack -e myenv install
   ```

-- To update packages in an environment:
+- To update packages in an environment, typically after a `git pull`
+  (or fetch and merge) of the Spack repository:

   ```console
   $ spack env activate myenv